 Outdoor Adventure Area

-With a large wooden climbing frame that has a sky deck, helter skelter slide, fireman’s pole, climbing wall and a sand pit.
+With a huge outdoor climbing frame that has a sky deck, helter skelter slide, fireman’s pole, climbing wall and a sand pit.
 A stream for more water play with a bridge over to the island!

 Zip wire, rope ladder, treehouse, aerial walkway, tunnel slide.
 Log balancing beams and steps.
 Tyre swing and a picnic area.
 It will wear even the bigger children out!